Old 100th: Lyrics

 bestow his blessings from on high.

 Old 100th is commonly used to sing the lyrics that begin "All People That on Earth Do Dwell," Psalm 100, a version that originated in the Anglo-Genevan Psalter (1561) and is attributed to the Scottish clergyman William Kethe.
 Kethe was in exile at Geneva at this time, as the Scottish Reformation was only just beginning.
-This version was sung at the coronation of Queen Elizabeth II in 1953, with harmonization and arrangement by the composer Ralph Vaughan Williams.
 The first verse is as follows: